 [Heading inserted in Gazette 14 Aug 2012 p.
 3879.]

-71. Arbitrator may join a party
+71. Arbitrator may join party

 The arbitrator may direct that another person be joined as a party to a dispute that is being dealt with by way of arbitration and the arbitrator may make any consequential directions the arbitrator thinks necessary.